- Baseline Assessments

 Stage 1 - the purpose of this visit is to confirm the readiness of the organisation for full assessment.
 The assessor will:

-- confirm that the quality manual conforms to the requirements of ISO 13485
+- confirm that the management systems manual conforms to the requirements of ISO 22000

 - confirm its implementation status

 - check PRP’s, OPRP’s, HACCP, legislative compliance and customer requirements